 The novel then presents a situation intended for the most sophisticated techniques of free-indirect discourse, susceptible to the most exquisite narratorial ironies–and then resists both, brusquely moving between paraphrase of one character’s thoughts and paraphrase of another’s, and statement of what characters feel and think from a sturdily external vantage point.

-Because the novel takes up the exhaustion and dregs of bourgeois ideals.
+The novel takes up the exhaustion and dregs of bourgeois ideals.
 And as such, it refuses the great achievement of bourgeois prose: the novel’s free-indirect discourse, with its dance of attendant ironies.Without aspiring to return to the past, it finds its way beyond the prose style that, Franco Morretti describes as having “European literature from its didactic function, replacing an all-wise narrator with large doses of free indirect style.”

 In its approach, it also rejects satire, comedy, tragedy, history; all of the modes to which the novel had aspired during the reign of the bourgeois novel reader.
 The nineteenth-century had seen bourgeois novels and anti-bourgeois novels.
 Here instead is an a-bourgeois novel.